Postgraduate Travel Bursary

 Student applicants can apply for up to €500 in financial support that may be used towards the cost of travel, accommodation and registration fees for relevant conferences or training courses.

-The application process is organised into two call periods, and the Graduate School are now inviting applications for the Spring 2022 call for which it is envisaged that the College will award up to 4 Student Travel Bursaries (closing date Wednesday 20th April 2022 at 4.00pm).
+- The Graduate School is now inviting applications for the Autumn 2022 call for which it is envisaged that the College will award up to four Student Travel Bursaries (closing date Friday 30th September 2022 at 4.00pm).

-Expenditure will be reimbursed to the student on the basis of a fully vouched expense claim and receipt of a Travel Bursary report (see Appendix 1 for template) to be sent to the College of SEFS Graduate School (email@example.com) within one month of the activity having taken place.
+- Expenditure will be reimbursed to the student on the basis of a fully vouched expense claim and receipt of a Travel Bursary report (see application form below) to be sent to the College of SEFS Graduate School (firstname.lastname@example.org) within one month of the activity having taken place.

 All applications must be typed and include the following: